shovon/hyperguard/README.md

 # JSON valid

-Ridiculously easy JSON object validator, with absolutely no dependencies.
-Copy and paste the code into your own projects.

-Take a look for yourself at the level of simplicity that this library has:
+JSON-valid is a tiny library, to help validate JSON

+**Killer Features:**

+- minimal API, with
+- zero dependencies
+- install either via npm, or copy and paste the code.
+Your choice
+- Powerful TypeScript support to infer static types from schema
+- Composable validators, empowering you to add your own validation rules

 ```typescript
 import {